-Over the past few months, we’ve created veritable cocoons of cosiness to work, play, relax and recharge… all within our own four walls.
+Over the past year, we’ve created veritable cocoons of cosiness to work, play, relax and recharge… all within our own four walls.
 For many of us, our furry friends have been getting pretty snuggly right beside us.
 In fact, the isolation period has seen a significant increase in pet adoptions, which is great news all ’round.
 There are so many surprising benefits of owning a dog.
 Life in iso has been 24/7 attention… endless back scratches… multiple walks… extra treats… in a nutshell, a pretty sweet deal for the pets of Australia.
 But with restrictions lifting, the inevitable looms: How to tell your pets you’re going back to work.
 (Or perhaps more specifically, your dog… the cat probably couldn’t care less.)

 Dogs and some cats are notoriously needy… this is part of the reason why we love them so.
 Now’s the time to start retraining Theo to deal with separation anxiety by gradually spending longer and longer periods away from him.
 Perhaps start by going into another room to work and closing the door.
 Pull back on the attention during ‘work hours’.